TnTech-ECE/F25_Team1_PowerlineInspectionDrone/Reports/Conceptual Design/Conceptual Design.md

 Extended Length - 10 ft

-Hook Amount - 3 Hooks
+Hook Amount - 2 Hooks

 Image:

 [<img width="800" height="800" alt="image" src="https://github.com/user-attachments/assets/6b034d38-b060-4d9b-a2bd-0afe3afd4962" />](https://polymaker.com/wp-content/tech-docs/PolyLite_LW_PLA_PIS_EN.pdf)

 Linear Axis Arm for Line Connection Hook:
 A linear axis arm uses a rotating axle to convert rotary motion into a linear motion to extend a rigid arm.
 This will use either a motor or piston to drive the arm up to connect to the line and then let it lay down after disconnection.
 These decreases moving part counts and is not affected by debris or weather.
 It is much more accurate and easier to control precisely with less failure points but could increase weight of the mechanism and the stowed volume is unchanged.
+Compared to the telescoping mehanism, this could be very beneficial for the final solution because of the ease of access and less failure points at each junction and gives better stability.

+Specifications:

+Weight - 10 g

+Dimensions - Variable

+Full Standing Length - Variable

+Hook Amount - 2 Hooks

+Image:

 <img width="2380" height="2380" alt="image" src="https://github.com/user-attachments/assets/6518cc7e-6b3f-4469-af14-0278122ce6c3" />